professorglider/ubercoder/README.md

 - `name` (string): The file path relative to the project root.
 - `content` (string): The content of the file.

+### Environment Variables File Object
+An environment variables file object has the following keys:

+- `name` (string): The name of the environment variables file, e.g., ".env".
+- `content` (string): The content of the environment variables file.

 ## Create Project Script

 The `create_project.py` script reads an Ubercoder JSON file and automatically creates the project folder structure, files, and executes the specified commands.